RobinManoli/elma-imager/README.md

 - Writes gifs, png sequences, and even sprite sheets.
 The level or kuski can be transparent or your chosen lgr (if you make .png files with transparent background from it).
 - Makes the process of creating videos much easier than before.
-- Single or multiple recs
+- Create single or multiple recs, but only reads from single recs
 - Also comes with the fully functional recplayer WITH images!
 Works without even installing NPM, locally.
 Just open index.html.
 However, this is not up to date with the project.

 ![0lp31.gif](https://github.com/RobinManoli/elma-imager/blob/master/image_output/0lp31.gif?raw=true)